 It Helps Effectively Manage the Flow Of Patients

-Nearly 70% of clinicians cite communication as the most challenging cause of patient throughput delays.
-Introducing more sophisticated communication technology in healthcare improves communication, coordination and collaboration among all members of the treatment team.
+Clinicians cite communication as the most challenging cause of patient throughput delays.
+Introducing more sophisticated communication technology in healthcare improves communication, coordination, and collaboration among all members of the treatment team.

 When a hospital is at capacity, staff must work harder and smarter.
 Knowing when a hospital is about to reach capacity has significant benefits in the utilization of its resources.